OB-lab/James_et_al._2021-MBE/README.md

 Due to computational constraints, we excluded contigs with extremely high coverage (removal of a contig if any site was >1,000X for an individual).
 This was an arbitrary cut-off value.
 Even if we called SNPs within these high coverage regions, these sites would have been removed in the downstream filtering steps due to their high coverage.

 We ran ```FreeBayes``` for each of the 23 populations.
-The code below shows and example with two populations.
+The code below shows an example with two populations.

 ```
 ./freebayes -f reference.fasta ind1.sort.rg.bam ind2.sort.rg.bam --use-best-n-alleles 4 --report-monomorphic --genotype-qualities  –targets high_coverage_regions.bed >pop1.vcf